lmcnulty/iip-word-lists/README.md

 ## Project structure

 * `docs` contains the files for the [github pages site](https://lmcnulty.github.io/iip-word-lists).
+  * `texts` contains the files representing individual inscription.
+    * `xml` contains these files in their original XML form.
+    * `plain` contains plain text representations of the inscriptions
+    * `plain_lemma` contains the same as above, but using lemmas of each word instead of the actual text as it appeared in the inscription.
+  * each language has its own directory containing its data in html format.
+  * `doubletreejs` contains code for a the [DoubleTreeJS](http://www.sfs.uni-tuebingen.de/~cculy/software/DoubleTreeJS/index.html) visualization library.
 * `src` contains the list creation script and the html and css templates for the site.
   * `python` contains the python scripts for processing the data
     * `wordlist.py` is the python script that generates word lists.
 The basic usage is `./wordlist.py <epidoc files to process>`.
 By default, the list will be printed to the terminal, other output formats can be specified with flags.
 Run `./wordlist.py --help` for information on usage.